Mo-AH/RT_Assignment1/README.md

 ================================

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course
+Some of the arenas and the exercises have been modified for the Research Track I course (Robotics Engineering, UniGE)

 Assignment
 ---------